Analyzing Two-Mode Networks

 This handout deals with the network analysis of two-mode networks.
 Note that in the literature there is some terminological slippage.
 Two-mode networks are a type of social network.
-By definition two mode networks can be represented using rectangular adjacency matrices (sometimes called affiliation matrices in sociology).
+By definition two-mode networks can be represented using rectangular adjacency matrices (sometimes called affiliation matrices in sociology).

-In this case, two mode networks fall under the general category of “two mode data.”
+In this case, two-mode networks fall under the general category of “two-mode data.”
 Any data set that has information on two types of objects (e.g., people and variables) is two-mode data so two-mode networks are just a special case of two-mode data.

 In this sense, a useful distinction, due to Borgatti & Everett, is useful.
 This is that between the “modes” and the “ways” of a data matrix.
 So most data matrices are two-ways, in that they have at least two dimensions (e.g., the row and column dimensions).

 But some data matrices (like the usual adjacency matrix in regular network data) only collect information on a single type of entity, so they are “one mode, two ways.”
-But sometimes we have network data on two sets of objects, in which case, we use a data matrix that has “two modes” (sets of nodes) and “two ways” (rows and columns).
+But sometimes we have network data on two sets of objects, in which case, we use a data matrix that has “two-modes” (sets of nodes) and “two ways” (rows and columns).

-So what makes a network a “two mode network”?
-Well, a two mode network is different from a regular network, because it has two sets of nodes not just one.
+So what makes a network a “two-mode network”?
+Well, a two-mode network is different from a regular network, because it has two sets of nodes not just one.
 So instead of \(V\) now we have \(V_1\) and \(V_2\).
 Moreover, the edges in a two-mode network only go from nodes in one set to nodes in the other set; there are no within-node-set edges.

 Bipartite Graphs

-This restriction makes the graph that represents a two mode network a special kind of graph called a bipartite graph.
+This restriction makes the graph that represents a two-mode network a special kind of graph called a bipartite graph.
 A graph is bipartite if the set of nodes in the graph can be divided into two groups, such that relations go from nodes in one set to nodes in the other set.
-For instance, a dating network with 100% heterosexual people in it will yield a bipartite graph based on the dating relation, with men in one set and women on the other node set.

 So whether or not a graph is bipartite is something you can check for.